-It was a little over 2 months since that first appointment at my local surgery.
+It was a little over 2 months since that first appointment at my local surgery in January 2018.
 I had been experiencing some rather vague abdominal pains and thought they ought to be checked out.
 Until that point serious illness had never been part of my life.

 As a musician and teacher who spends much of life flying round the world, presenting masterclasses and concerts, delivering workshops and teaching, the forthcoming chemotherapy, with its enforced isolation – no visits to public places or travel on public transport in case of life-threatening infection – made me feel very uneasy.

 The first chemo hit like a sledgehammer.
 It took 7 and a half hours to pump in all the drugs – some by extremely large syringes and some drip fed into my PICC line.
 I had taken books and my computer with me, but made use of neither.
 The experience was all-consuming and took me to a place I had never been before.

 But a week or so later, I had a very useful conversation with a friend who had come through his own cancer experience.
 He told me to concentrate on three things:

 - Exercise – something I had been feeling too weak to do, but now made a special effort to find the necessary energy.

 - Eat well – I’d had virtually no appetite for some time and had lost a lot of weight, but now made a major attempt to eat more nourishing foods.

 - Be positive – although I am positive by nature, I decided to be even more so.

 Happily, the cabin fever, the anger, and the loss of direction began to recede.
 I felt better.